There are several activities you must do when planning your project. You must do these before you start collecting any personal data in your research.

 There is a 1-hour mandatory training for new content managers (DfE users only).

-You are responsible for who accesses the data you are managing.
+You are responsible for who accesses the personal data you are managing.
 You should limit access to only to people who need to use it.
 This could be notetakers in your research sessions, or people helping you analyse the research.

 When they no longer need to use the data, remove their access.